-Also heard Nathan Barry’s first “Art of Newletters podcast” (which came right after an NB podcast about some Russian or Eastern European making fun of everyone and basically describing his boss as if he were Putin [We don’t need customer Support!
+Also heard Nathan Barry’s first “Art of Newletters podcast” (which came right after a previous NB podcast about some Russian or Eastern European making fun of everyone and basically describing his boss as if he were Putin [We don’t need customer Support!
 My Boss, he…] completely unlistenable, not sure what NB was thinking).
-That episode inspired me to work on a newsletter, which made me think about my blog, and that inspired me to work on my blog again.
+The newsletter episode inspired me to work on a newsletter, which made me think about my blog, and that inspired me to work on my blog again.
 And now I have remembered why blogs are difficult: I can’t stick to a topic.

-There’s also Panelbear, which looks like Google Analytics for those who like white space and bears.
+There’s also Panelbear, which looks like Google Analytics for those who like UI’s with all white space, and bears.
 It’s doing real-time analytics, which is partially my day job, or at least it’s my job to convince you that I can build those for you.
-And when I say I, I mean the royal I as in My Day Job, Co.
+And when I say I, I mean the royal I, as in My Day Job, Co.
 That’s a cool tool of the week.